 Whether you decide to hire someone to do SEO for you or not, you still need to know the basics about optimizing your website.

 - Google Support: Best to learn it right where it was born.
-Google has their own comprehensive starter guide for SEO.
+Google has their own comprehensive starter guide for SEO which is easy to read and consists of many different parts.

-Easy to read, consists of many different parts, you can come back to whenever you are in need of new knowledge.
-You can pick it up, go practice, then come back time and time again to learn more advanced stuff.
+You can pick it up, go practice, then come back time and time again to learn more advanced stuff whenever you are in need of new knowledge.
 They even said that if you read their guide well enough, you may become an expert by yourself!
 A recommended starting point is this Starter guide article.

 - SEOchat: A community which provides help in SEO from beginner to advanced level.
 They offer various tips/tricks and case sharing from other SEO fellows.